indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 ## Streams

-Simple intro, declaratively (more readable as well) manipulate collections of data.
-Functional style together with lambda expressions.
+Streams are a new API in Java 8 which allows developers to declaratively manipulate collections of data.
+It promotes the usage of functional style programming.
+Together with lambda expressions, Streams make the code more concise and readable.
+Additionally Streams allow to pipe multiple operations one after another.
+If you're familiar with Unix command-line pipes then you might find composing stream operations simple to understand.
+All in all, it helps the code to be more composable.

 Pipe multiple operations together, think of cli piping -> composable show before and after

 ## Other libraries